 The Canadian Pacific Railway (CPR) reacted swiftly by obtaining charters for several railways, to enable ore to be taken out of the Kootenays to the main line of the CPR which lay to the north.
 One of these charters established the Columbia & Kootenay Railway which was designed to take the rich ore north from Nelson to Slocan city where it would be barged to Rosebery.
 From there, the Nakusp & Slocan Railway would carry the ore to a smelter in Revelstoke.

 Unfortunately, the smelter could not be maintained and was eventually closed.
 This made the railway ineffective in reversing the flow of ore to the United States and resulted in the CPR’s acquisition of the Kootenays to Coast Railway via among others – the famed Kettle Valley Railway.
 The Columbia and Kootenay Railway soon became known as “a railroad from nowhere to nowhere”.
 The last train travelled the Slocan Valley rail line on September 14, 1993.

-Slocan Valley Heritage Trail Society
+Slocan Valley Rail Trail Society

 Creating this Rail Trail was not an easy process.
 Two community surveys were done which established that there was overwhelming community support for making this a non-motorized recreational corridor.
 After several years of effort and with the support of multiple levels of federal and provincial government as well as the Trans Canada Trail, the CPR right-of-way was gifted to the TCT in 1999, who turned it over the following year to the Province of British Columbia and the Ministry of Tourism.
-In 2002, our organization entered a 10 year stewardship agreement with the Tourism, to act as managers of the rail trail on their behalf.
+In 2002, our organization entered a 10 year stewardship agreement with Tourism, to act as managers of the rail trail on their behalf.
 Then the heavy work began.